Volcano rabbit: Taxonomy and etymology

 Romerolagus diazi was first described by the head of the Mexican Geographical and Exploring Commission, Fernando Ferrari-Pérez, in 1893 as a member of the hares (genus Lepus), using the scientific name Lepus diazi and common name conejo del Volcán (volcano rabbit).
 The species name diazi honors the Mexican cartographer Agustín Díaz, who published the work where the species was first described.
 The type specimen was collected on the northeastern slopes of Ixtaccíhuatl, a volcano near San Martín Texmelucan, in the Mexican state of Puebla.
-It was separately described as the Popocatepetl rabbit, Romerolagus nelsoni, in 1896 by American zoologist Clinton Hart Merriam in an account that made no reference to the earlier work of Ferrari-Pérez.
-Merriam noted a type specimen that was collected on Popocatépetl at an altitude of 3,350 m by Edward William Nelson, an American naturalist for whom Merriam named the species.
+It was separately described as the Popocatepetl rabbit, Romerolagus nelsoni, in 1896 by American zoologist Clinton Hart Merriam in an account that did not refer to the earlier work of Ferrari-Pérez.
+Merriam noted a type specimen that was collected on Popocatépetl at an altitude of 3350 m by Edward William Nelson, an American naturalist for whom Merriam named the species.
 Merriam noted several characteristics that differed significantly from any member of the hares, such as its anatomy and means of locomotion (running on all four legs rather than hopping), and gave it the genus name Romerolagus in honor of Matías Romero, Mexican ambassador in the United States and a supporter of the United States Biological Survey in Mexico.
 American zoologist Gerrit Smith Miller Jr. noted the discrepancy between the two descriptions and, after consulting with Nelson and Ferrari-Pérez in 1911, clarified the nomenclature of the species by using the name Romerolagus diazi, a new combination, and making Romerolagus nelsoni and Lepus diazi synonyms of the new name.
-From this point up until the 1950s, the authority of the species was attributed to Díaz alone; biologist Paulino Rojas Mendoza argued in 1952 that the correct name under International Code of Zoological Nomenclature rules would be one that credits Ferrari-Pérez as well.
+From this point up until the 1950s, the authority of the species was attributed to Díaz alone; biologist Paulino Rojas Mendoza argued in 1952 that the correct name under International Code of Zoological Nomenclature rules would credit Ferrari-Pérez as well.
 Since then, the scientific name and authority of the volcano rabbit has been Romerolagus diazi (Ferrari-Pérez in A. Díaz, 1893).

-The volcano rabbit is named for its preferred habitat, that being the slopes of volcanoes.
+The volcano rabbit is named for its preferred habitat: the slopes of volcanoes.
 One Nahuatl name, zacatochtle, refers to the rabbit's relationship with subalpine tussock grass in the genus Festuca (referred to as zacate in Spanish, zacatl in Nahuatl).
 The name comes from the combination of zacatl and tochtle, and has been modified to the currently-used epithet zacatuche.
 Another common name, teporingo, likely derives from Classical Nahuatl, combining tepētl, olīn and the suffix -co referring to location.
 Several accounts of the species find no obvious etymology for this name, and tentatively ascribe it to a corruption of another name in Nahuatl.